bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/offcanvas.md

 <div class="lead mb-5">

 Build hidden sidebars into your project.
-Sidebars can aid in enhancing user interaction or preventing further interaction
+Sidebars can aid in enhancing user interaction or preventing further interaction.

 </div>